m4nh/superros/README.md

 SuperROS is something "super" (above) the Robot Operating System (<a href='http://www.ros.org/' target="_blank">ROS</a>).
 First of all, SuperROS allows you to separate your business logic from the ROS framework making more transparent the transition to another *middleware* (e.g. ROS2 in the years to come).
 But, more importantly, allows you to *Write Less and Do More*.

 You can use SuperROS as a classical ROS package or just include the *scripts* folder to your PYTHONPATH.
+If you use it as a ROS package be sure to `catkin_make` it.
+More generally, to make things work you need ROS installed with the default procedure <a href="http://wiki.ros.org/kinetic/Installation/Ubuntu" target="_blank" >here</a>.

 <a name="basicusage" />